 Thawed yogurt can also have a grainy or watery texture once it’s thawed.
 You can avoid some of this by stirring the yogurt before you freeze it, freezing it in smaller batches, and choosing to freeze Greek yogurt instead of regular yogurt.

 Even if the creamy texture is different, it’s fine to eat yogurt after freezing and thawing.
-If you aren’t a fan of the texture, just use it in baking recipes or in a smoothie!
+If you aren’t a fan of the texture, just use it in baking recipes or a smoothie!

 Does freezing yogurt destroy healthy live bacteria and probiotics?